Palliative care enhances the quality of life of people with a life-limiting illness.

 A palliative approach to care can help people early in their illness.
 It can start at diagnosis, when treatments are taking place and when there may still be many months and years left to live.

-The tools provided in this guide can assist you as you provide a palliative approach to care, which involves:
+The tools provided in this library subject guide can assist you as you provide a palliative approach to care, which involves:

 The Nova Scotia Community Hospice Standards set the minimum expectations for the service delivery and operation of hospice settings.
 The standards focus on four fundamental areas: Clinical Care, Governance, Operations and Quality Assurance.
 All hospice settings must comply with relevant building codes, legislation and regulations that govern registered charities and care settings.